-United States Government Accountability Office GAO Testimony Before the Subcommittee on National Security, Emerging Threats, and International Relations, Committee on Government Reform, House of Representatives For Release on Delivery Expected at 9:00 a.m.
-EDT in New York, New York Saturday, September 10, 2005 SEPTEMBER 11 Monitoring of World Trade Center Health Effects Has Progressed, but Not for Federal Responders Statement of Cynthia A. Bascetta Director, Health Care
+United States Government Accountability Office GAO Testimony Before the Subcommittee on National Security, Emerging Threats, and International Relations, Committee on Government Reform, House of Representatives For Release on Delivery Expected at 2:00 p.m.
+EST Tuesday, February 28, 2006 SEPTEMBER 11 Monitoring of World Trade Center Health Effects Has Progressed, but Program for Federal Responders Lags Behind Statement of Cynthia A. Bascetta Director, Health Care

-Highlights of GAO-05-1020T, a testimony before the Subcommittee on National Security, Emerging Threats, and International Relations, Committee on Government Reform, House of Representatives Why GAO Did This Study After the 2001 attack on the World Trade Center (WTC), nearly 3,000 people died and an estimated 250,000 to 400,000 people who lived, worked, or attended school in the vicinity were affected.
-An estimated 40,000 people who responded to the disasterincluding New York City Fire Department (FDNY) personnel and other government and privatesector workers and volunteerswere exposed to numerous physical and mental health hazards.
-Concerns remain about the longterm health effects of the attack and about the nation's capacity to plan for and respond to both shortand long-term health effects in the event of a future attack or other disaster.
+Highlights of GAO-06-481T, a testimony before the subcommittee on National Security, Emerging Threats, and International Relations, Committee on Government Reform, House of Representatives Why GAO Did This Study After the 2001 attack on the World Trade Center (WTC), nearly 3,000 people died and an estimated 250,000 to 400,000 people in the vicinity were affected.
+An estimated 40,000 people who responded to the disaster including New York City Fire Department (FDNY) personnel and other government and privatesector workers and volunteerswere exposed to physical and mental health hazards.
+Concerns remain about the long-term health effects of the attack and about the nation's capacity to plan for and respond to health effects resulting from future disasters.
 Several federally funded programs have monitored the physical and mental health effects of the WTC attack.
 These monitoring programs include one-time screening programs and programs that also conduct follow-up monitoring.
-GAO was asked to assess the progress of these programs.
-GAO examined (1) federally funded programs implemented by state and local government agencies or private institutions, (2) federally administered programs to monitor the health of federal workers who responded to the disaster in an official capacity, and (3) lessons learned from WTC monitoring programs.
-GAO reviewed program documents and interviewed federal, state, and local officials and others involved in WTC monitoring programs. www.gao.gov/cgi-bin/getrpt?GAO-05-1020T.
+GAO was asked to assess the progress of these programs and examined (1) federally funded programs implemented by state and local government agencies or private institutions, (2) federally administered programs to monitor the health of federal workers who responded to the disaster in an official capacity, and (3) lessons learned from WTC monitoring programs.
+GAO reviewed program documents and interviewed federal, state, and local officials and others involved in WTC monitoring programs.
+This statement updates information GAO provided to the Subcommittee on September 10, 2005. www.gao.gov/cgi-bin/getrpt?GAO-06-481T.